 Work life imbalance occurs when we prioritise work or other commitments over our own health, happiness and wellbeing.
 Success at work and career is important.
 However, when you notice that relationships or mental or physical health are suffering, it may be time to address work life imbalance.
 This is an area I help clients with.
-In this article you will find 10 useful tips for getting back on balance, so that work and life feel stable and you can truly be successful at both.
+In this article you will find 10 useful tips for work life imbalance and getting back on track, so that work and life feel stable and you can truly be successful at both.

 10 tips for addressing work life imbalance